 A recent Gartner research survey revealed that post-COVID-19, 74% of CFOs expect to move a number of previously on-site employees to permanent remote working.
 Another Gartner survey of HR leaders suggests that 41% of employees are likely to work remotely at least some of the time.

 Recognizing that their businesses have worked better and faster than they thought possible just a few months before, leaders will not want to go back to the old world.
-They’ll call upon technology to maintain that sense of momentum and deliver competitive edge in the new economy.
+They’ll call upon technology, including service management tools, to maintain that sense of momentum and deliver competitive edge in the new economy.

 COVID-19 has changed the way we live and work and will continue to do so for the foreseeable future.
 Analysts are struggling to keep pace with the impact on economies, sectors, and firms.
 However, there is broad consensus on the way forward.